 Pretty mild: "Crap," "half-assed," and other mildly vulgar phrases.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 You can buy the tie-in books, and some of the interviewees work for known companies, but the whole thing is really pretty educational.

 Parents Need to Know

+Viewers used to the histrionics and excitement of most reality TV shows might find this one slow, but so much more impactful.
 Roadtrip Nation's camera shots are mostly of passing scenery and talking-head interviewees.
-They're cleverly edited into a kind of visual collage, which quickens the pace a bit, but viewers used to the histrionics and excitement of most reality TV shows might find it slow.
-If so, that's too bad; as anyone who's gone on a long road trip knows, spending long days in a vehicle provides big-time opportunity for deep self-reflection, which -- if not exactly the stuff of high drama -- is usually very meaningful.
+They're cleverly edited into a kind of visual collage, which quickens the pace a bit.
+As anyone who's gone on a long road trip knows, spending long days in a vehicle provides big-time opportunity for deep self-reflection, which -- if not exactly the stuff of high drama -- is usually very meaningful.